pytorch/serve/test/README.md

 ### Adding tests

 To add to the tests, import a collection (in /postman) to Postman and add new requests.
 Specifically to test for inference against a new model
-* Open inference_api_test_collection.json in POST man.
+* Open /postman/inference_data.json
-* Clone an Register Model / Inferece Request combination.
-* Update URL & Model Payload.
+* Add new json object with the new model url and payload.

 ![POSTMAN UI](screenshot/postman.png)